Andy-Jingqian-Xue/andy-jingqian-xue.github.io/_pages/2-1 Introduction.md

 ## References
-Christaller W. (1933, 1966), Central Places in Southern Germany, Prentice Hall: Englewood Cliffs, N. J.<br>
+- Christaller W. (1933, 1966), Central Places in Southern Germany, Prentice Hall: Englewood Cliffs, N. J.
-Clauset A., Shalizi C. R., and Newman M. E. J. (2009), Power-law distributions in empirical data, SIAM Review, 51, 661-703.<br>
+- Clauset A., Shalizi C. R., and Newman M. E. J. (2009), Power-law distributions in empirical data, SIAM Review, 51, 661-703.
-Jiang B. and Yin J. (2014), Ht-index for quantifying the fractal or scaling structure of geographic features, Annals of the Association of American Geographers, 104(3), 530-540.<br>
+- Jiang B. and Yin J. (2014), Ht-index for quantifying the fractal or scaling structure of geographic features, Annals of the Association of American Geographers, 104(3), 530-540.<br>
-Jiang B. (2015a), Geospatial analysis requires a different way of thinking: The problem of spatial heterogeneity, GeoJournal, 80(1), 1–13.<br>
+- Jiang B. (2015a), Geospatial analysis requires a different way of thinking: The problem of spatial heterogeneity, GeoJournal, 80(1), 1–13.
-Jiang, B. (2015b), The fractal nature of maps and mapping, International Journal of Geographical Information Science, 29(1), 159–174.<br>
+- Jiang, B. (2015b), The fractal nature of maps and mapping, International Journal of Geographical Information Science, 29(1), 159–174.
-Jiang B. (2020), Alexander's wholeness as the scientific foundation of sustainable urban design and planning, New Design Ideas, 3(2), 81–98.<br>
+- Jiang B. (2020), Alexander's wholeness as the scientific foundation of sustainable urban design and planning, New Design Ideas, 3(2), 81–98.
-Mandelbrot B. (1967), How long is the coast of Britain?
-Statistical self-similarity and fractional dimension, Science, 156(3775), 636–638.<br>
+- Mandelbrot B. (1967), How long is the coast of Britain?
+Statistical self-similarity and fractional dimension, Science, 156(3775), 636–638.
-Simon H. A. (1962), The architecture of complexity, Proceedings of the American Philosophical Society, 106(6), 467–482.<br>
+- Simon H. A. (1962), The architecture of complexity, Proceedings of the American Philosophical Society, 106(6), 467–482.
-Zipf G. K. (1949), Human Behaviour and the Principles of Least Effort, Addison Wesley: Cambridge, MA.<br>
+- Zipf G. K. (1949), Human Behaviour and the Principles of Least Effort, Addison Wesley: Cambridge, MA.